avamsi/climate/README.md

 }
 ```

-### tl;dr
+### Default values, shorthands and docs

-Eclipse also supports setting default values and shorthands for flags through struct tags and is able to autogenerate help documentation from Godocs if you're willing to go an extra mile (you'll need to install the Eclipse CLI and run `go generate ./...` on any Godoc changes).
+Eclipse also supports setting default values and shorthands for flags through respective struct tags and
+is able to autogenerate help documentation from Godocs if you're willing to suffer an extra step
+(you'll need to install the Eclipse CLI and run `go generate ./...` on any Godoc changes).

 ``` shell
 $ go install github.com/avamsi/eclipse/cli/eclipse@latest
 $ go generate ./...
 ```

+### tl;dr

-Here's a complete working example --
+Here's the code for a full feature demo --

 ```go
 package main